 The Ocean Front Walk is the most famous attraction in Venice, but the Venice canals are also famous in their own right.
 Winding through a neighborhood of picturesque (and very expensive) houses, the canals feature arched bridges and great LA photo-ops.
 The district is now listed on the National Register of Historic Places.

 Architecture buffs might want to swing by the Binoculars Building, formerly the Chiat/Day Building, one of Frank Gehry’s notable works.
 Built for what was originally the Chiat/Day advertising agency, the building distinguishes itself by its oversized sculpture of black binoculars, created with Claus Oldenburg and Coosje van Bruggen.
+It is currently occupied by Google.

 Abbot Kinney Boulevard is a well-known shopping destination located between Main Street and North Venice Boulevard.
 Home décor shops, handmade furniture stores, vintage clothing sellers, surf shops, perfumeries and bookstores make this area as eclectic as any in Los Angeles.
 A former hangout for artist types and other hipsters, the area maintains its underground vibe while catering to a well-to-do clientele that’s also in the know.